cyberdesignfactory/chesswizard/README.md

 # Chess Wizard

-Chess Wizard is a wizard who plays chess (using Clojure!).
+Chess Wizard is a wizard who plays chess using Clojure!

 Accompanied by a chess rule enforcer and a graphical user interface.

-See if you can beat the wizard...
+See if you can beat The Wizard...

 ## Live Demo